moddedmc-wiki/fabric-modding-wiki/index.md

 - [W3Schools: Java Tutorial](https://www.w3schools.com/java/)
 - [learnjavaonline.com](https://www.learnjavaonline.org/)

-If you aren't using Yarn mappings, you can use [Linkie](https://linkie.shedaniel.me/mappings) to convert between all mappings (mojmap/parchment etc.)
+All content on this wiki uses Yarn mappings - if you aren't using Yarn mappings, you can use [Linkie](https://linkie.shedaniel.me/mappings) to convert between all mappings (mojmap/parchment etc.)

 ## Coming from Forge?